pjungwir/postgres-temporal-talk/slides.md

 Note:

+- Date/Darwen/Lorentzos: really you have one row per second, but we abbreviate it for performance and ease-of-use.
+  - Then you have real unique PKs: just include the time in the PK.
+  - But in the abbreviated form, we have this weird situation where there is no way to define a correct unique constraint.
+- If you've ready their other books you know they are very mathematical;
+ - strict purists:
+ - no nulls,
+ - no duplicate rows.
+ - I hope you weren't expecting to see any S-Q-L!
+ - This book has a similar rigor but is still very practical.
+- If you read one book about temporal databases, I'd read this one.
 - Also very influential on Postgres range types.
-- Very mathematical; Date & Darwen in their other books are strict purists: no nulls, no duplicate rows.
-I hope you weren't expecting to see any S-Q-L!
-This book has a similar rigor but is still very practical.
 - Anyway we have this problem of non-unique primary keys, but we still want some kind of constraint....